 This memorial hasn’t been completed yet but it already has created more controversy than any other.
-The official story of 9/11 is that angry Islamic people “who hate our freedoms” have plotted this attack from a cave deep in Afghanistan, while eating hummus with their fingers.
+The official story of 9/11 is that angry Islamic people “who hate our freedoms” have plotted this attack from a cave deep in Afghanistan while eating hummus with their fingers.
 Let’s assume this is true… Would it make sense to create a huge memorial in the shape of the Muslim crescent?
 I mean, if the USA destroyed a building in Iran for no reason, would the Iranians build a huge memorial looking like the US flag?
 I don’t think so.
-Unless it was to burn it afterwards.
+Unless it was to burn it afterward.
 Well, if the government is consistent with its Al-Qaeda story, it should maybe try not to incorporate blatant Muslim symbolism in its memorials, unless they want to piss people off big time.
 And they did.
 The memorial managed to anger Christians, Muslims, Jews and miscellaneous at the same time.
 Maybe that’s the memorial’s goal: to unite all religions through hating it.

-Above the winning design chosen for the memorial to commemorate Flight 93, which crashed in Pennsylvania.
+Above the winning design was chosen for the memorial to commemorate Flight 93, which crashed in Pennsylvania.
 The memorial is shaped like a big moon crescent, which happens to be Islam’s main symbol.
 It was also proved to point directly to the Mecca.
 This has caused a huge uproar among citizens and all sorts of political commentators.
-There’s even internet petition calling for the investigation of the Islamic symbolism in the design.
+There’s even an internet petition calling for the investigation of the Islamic symbolism in the design.
 Here’s a description of the memorial’s features taken from the petition: